MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/multi-tenant-management-partner.md

 **To accept a pending invite**

-1. Log in to the Pro Management-MTM portal as either a Global admin, Managed Service admin, or Tenant manager.
+1. Log in to the Pro Management-MTM portal as either a Global admin, Teams Rooms Pro Manager, or Tenant manager.
 1. Go to **Tenants**.
 1. Select the invitation showing with a status of “Pending”.
 1. Review the invitation details.